gruntjs/grunt-docs/Getting-started.md

 ## Further Reading

+* The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of grunt and grunt-cli.
+* The [[Configuring Tasks]] guide has an in-depth explanation on how to configure tasks, targets, options and files inside the Gruntfile, along with an explanation of templates, globbing patterns and importing external data.
 * For more information about writing custom tasks or grunt plugins, check out the [developer documentation](https://github.com/gruntjs/grunt/wiki/grunt).
-* The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of grunt and grunt-cli.

 [Gruntfile]: #the-gruntfile
 [package.json]: #packagejson